A working Times New Roman font. *

 A working Sound card.

-* Remember: check if your Times New Roman font is working properly.
-Some Malwares are able to corrupt font files.
+* Remember: Check if Times New Roman is working properly.

 - Enu ( original creator of the SBS script ) and all the other people that contributed to the Sideview Battle System (ver 3.4d).